hyruuk/cookiecutter-neuroscience/README.md

 │   └── raw            <- The original, immutable data dump.
 │
 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+│
+├── experiment
+│   ├── src       <- Scripts necessary to build/run the experimental task, or a simulation of it.
+│   ├── stimuli        <- Folder to store the stimuli, use DataLad if necessary (soundfiles, videos, heavy images).
+│   └── logs            <- Info and notes about the data collection.
+│
 ├── models             <- Trained and serialized models, model predictions, or model summaries │